 The accurate detection of tissue damage holds the potential to transform medicine through earlier detection of disease, assessment of disease progression, and real time evaluation of treatment.
 Dr. Mostoslavsky of the Cancer Center at Massachusetts General Hospital and his lab are researching the connection between tissue damage and disease progression through the study of DNA.
 This new method has the potential to be applied to earlier detection of multiple types of cancer, type 1 diabetes, as well as the evaluation of tissue damage following a traumatic brain injury or stroke.

 September 6, 2016

 Drs.
 I-Cheng Ho and Hui-Hsin Chang of Brigham and Women’s Hospital recently published a paper in Arthritis & Rheumatology on the results of a study they completed using samples from the Mass General Brigham Biobank.
 This study investigated the relationship between a variation in a gene and the risk for the development of rheumatoid arthritis (RA).
 Drs.
 Ho and Chang found that the variation in this gene leads to increased activity of immune cells, which can cause the inflammation characteristic of RA.

 March 22, 2016

 Dr. Kathiresan (pictured) and his team of investigators, led by Pradeep Natarajan, MD, and research coordinator Erina Kii in the Center for Human Genetic Research at Massachusetts General Hospital, are looking for a needle in a haystack.

-Sekar Kathiresan, MD, uses the Partners Biobank to conduct research that would otherwise be impossible using traditional research methods.
+Sekar Kathiresan, MD, uses the Mass General Brigham Biobank to conduct research that would otherwise be impossible using traditional research methods.